-We would like the Council to consider the following points :
+We would like the Council to consider the following points:

-- 1. The Planning Application form, section 14 (Existing Use) states "Undeveloped land previously land in association with Lower Mills/Amtrack an access from Haslingden Old Road and some curtilage structures."
-In addition The Planning Statement states "Vehicular access from Haslingden Old Road and into the site still exists".
-We would like to state that vehicular access from Haslingden Old Road does NOT exist and never has.
+- 1. The Arboreal Method Statement included with the application recommends the felling of 3 standing dead trees which are outside the application boundary and belong to ASDA. - 2.
+As stated in our response to Application 2015/0063, vehicular access from Haslingden Old Road does NOT exist and never has.
 The applicant has used the piece of land between 102 and 104 Haslingden Old Road to drive plant/ machinery into the site and he has created a hard-standing road to do so.
-Therefore, as a condition of any proposal by the applicant, this should be removed and this area NOT used for access of plant/machinery during any development.
-This would ensure there are no accidents on a busy road opposite two primary schools and that adjacent buildings are not damaged by large vehicles. - 2.
+We previously asked that as a condition of any proposal by the applicant, this should be removed and this area NOT used for access of plant/machinery during any development.
+This has not been addressed in the latest application, the hardstanding still shown on the application plan. - 3.
 Much is made in the Planning Statement of the applicant's commitment to visual amenity and landscaping for example, "the development would respect separation distances, would be well landscaped and would not cause harm to the amenities enjoyed by the occupiers of surrounding residential properties."
 This being the case, the landscaping should be extended to include the whole site and in particular the land between 102 and 104 Haslingden Old Road.
-Planting in this area should subsequently be covered by the current and proposed Tree Preservation Order.
-This would secure separation, privacy and visual amenity for these properties, ensure this land is not used for access (which the applicant states they have no plan to do). - 3.
-In relation to the Planning Application Requirements, the response by the applicant to take into consideration the wildlife of the site states. "a green buffer between the site and apartments is proposed.
-This will have some positive bio-diversity/nature conservation benefits.
-As long-time residents of this area, we are aware of a significant bat population that uses this site along with a wide variety of other wildlife.
-Therefore, any landscaping should be done in alignment with the proposed Tree Protection Order for this site and should protect any existing wildlife that lives on or makes use of this site.
+Planting in this area should subsequently be covered by Tree Preservation Order.
+This would secure separation, privacy and visual amenity for these properties, ensure this land is not used for access (which the applicant states they have no plan to do).
+Again, this has not been addressed in the current application.